Rayan-Refoua/Astroneer-AutoTether/[v2.0]Image-Processing/README.md

  # Controls

-1 (From top row of keyboard): Start the Script
+"1" key (From top row of keyboard): Start the Script

-2 (From top row of keyboard): Stop the script.
+"2" key (From top row of keyboard): Stop the script.

 > **Quit the script from taskbar**